Call for feedback on the first S+T+ARTS collaboration toolkit

 This session was the first of a series of 5 in which we will invite experts to share insights on different phases of the collaboration process.

-The reflections led and feedback collected will be used to improve the toolkit and deliver its final version at the end of the year.
+The reflections led and feedback collected will be used to improve the toolkit and deliver its final version.

 Call for Feedback